 What other features does the coli-ana web-service provide?

-The webservice offers two other features:
+The webservice offers several other features: